 Businesses and the environments where they operate continuously change.
 Therefore, it’s important for enterprises to evolve their sales, product, marketing, and other business processes to keep up with the changes.
 Continuous evolution keeps the business relevant and ensures it continues to grow.

 Companies hire human workers to fill in the gap between business processes and IT systems to help overcome the organization and technology gap.
-For example, the introduction of a 50% advance payments in the sale process to book products or services means a human worker has to confirm invoices and payment details manually if the change isn’t reflected in the IT system.
+For example, the introduction of 50% advance payments in the sale process to book products or services means a human worker has to confirm invoices and payment details manually if the change isn’t reflected in the IT system.

 Robotic process automation implementation can benefit various businesses in the following ways: